There are now fewer wild lions left in the world than rhinos

 HOW CAN YOU HELP?

-We're now raising funds for a Rapid Response Unit to be able to reach communities in Laikipia during Covid-19
+We're now raising funds for our Coexistence Co-op programs to be able to reach communities in Laikipia during Covid-19

 and help them to coexist with large carnivores.